Day 1: Sunday, September 23, 2007

 The taxi driver takes us to the Atlantic Airport.

-My daughter gives the taxi driver, who cannot speak English, a $10.00 check written by RMH.
+My daughter gives the taxi driver, who cannot speak English, a $10.00 check from RMH.

-My daughter went to the restroom when she came out of the restroom, I said you need to check us in, that is when she found out we were at the wrong airport.
+My daughter went to the restroom when she came out.
+I said You need to check us in, " and that is when she found out we were at the wrong airport.

 The pilot picks us up at 7:55 A.M. at the Atlantic Airport, in Philly, PA.